cb0806151/reach-angular-test/README.md

 <details><summary><strong>Description</strong></summary>
 <p>

-To follow along and create the above repository, please see the <a href="https://youtu.be/2zq_lV4hmVg" target="_blank">companion tutorial video.</a>
+To follow along and create the above repository, please see the [companion tutorial video.](https://youtu.be/2zq_lV4hmVg) However, if you prefer tutorials in an article format you can find a companion tutorial article [here.](https://cbauna1.medium.com/connecting-funding-an-algorand-test-wallet-from-a-angular-reach-application-93999a8c23d3)

 This application is a showcase of connecting a Angular application to an Algorand testnet using Reach and the Algosigner extension.
 It features connecting to a test wallet and then funding that test wallet with fake funds for use in testing contracts.
 I kept it rather simple to serve as a bite-sized introduction to dapp development by way of a feature common across many dapps during development.
 </p>